Kat Von D Sparks Outrage By Saying She Refuses To Vaccinate Her Baby

 — Kat Von D (@thekatvond) May 26, 2018

-So, in short, Kat Von D and other anti-vaxxers are putting both their children, and other children, at risk.
+So, in short, Kat Von D and other anti-vaxxers are putting both their children and other children, at risk.